 A. Upon the first complaint, the offending player will be asked to refrain from discourteous activity;

-B. If there is a 2nd complaint, the offending player will be disqualified, may be expelled from the tournament, and likely be dis-invited from participation in future tournaments.
+B. If there is a 2nd complaint, the offending player will be disqualified, may be expelled from the tournament, and will likely be dis-invited from participation in future tournaments.

 C. At the end of each round, please do not sit around and talk.
 Please leave the room until the next round is ready to begin.
 At the discretion of the Director, players who stay in the room and disturb those still playing may be penalized.